Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/prereqs/software_devops.md

 This part is pretty lengthy, so we moved it to a [separate next page](prereq_docker).

-_Note: Using Docker is optional, you can set up your environemnt with Poetry or Anaconda as well.
+_Note: Using Docker is optional, you can set up your environment with Poetry or Anaconda as well.
 It's hard to say which option is more challenging._

 ### Jupyter Notebooks